 Itinerary 2: Savor mouthwatering eats in the Moore Square District

 Start your day on Davie Street at Sir Walter Coffee.
-Fit for a foodie, this downtown barista bar serves up drinks like the Queen’s Guard (cold brew, basil simple syrup, grapefruit bitters, and cream, all served over ice), along with mouthwatering pastries and savory breakfast sandwiches.
+Fit for a foodie, this downtown barista bar serves up drinks like the Queen Mary (white tea, peach and pomegranate juice, and club soda all served over ice), along with mouthwatering pastries and savory breakfast sandwiches.

 For a bigger breakfast or lunch, head over to Transfer Co.
 Food Hall, where you can find something for everyone, all under one roof.
 Try Benchwarmers Bagels, where the fresh, artisan-made and award-winning bagels feel more crafted than baked.
 Grab tasty Argentinean empanadas at Che, or a loaded cheeseburger with hand-cut fries at Mama Crow’s.
 Finally, top it all off with an extra-special ice cream sandwich from Captain Cookie and the Milkman — you can select the ice cream flavor and the cookie type.
 Might as well make that two.